apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

-We get a tuple of a data sample and its corresponding label, which makes sense because we passed the data `X` and the labels `y` in that order when we instantiated the `ArrayDataset`.
+You get a tuple of a data sample and its corresponding label, which makes sense because you passed the data `X` and the labels `y` in that order when we instantiated the `ArrayDataset`.
 We don't usually retrieve individual samples from `Dataset` objects though (unless we're quality checking the output samples).
 Instead we use a `DataLoader`.

 ## Introduction to `DataLoader`